JMIR Neurotechnology

 Pieter Kubben, MD, PhD, Neurosurgeon, Maastricht University Medical Center, Netherlands

-JMIR Neurotechnology is a premier, open-access journal indexed in Sherpa/Romeo and EBSCO/EBSCO Essentials.
+JMIR Neurotechnology is a premier, open-access journal indexed in Sherpa/Romeo, DOAJ and EBSCO/EBSCO Essentials.
 The journal opens a space for the publication of research exploring how technologies (e.g. information technology, neural engineering, neural interfacing, clinical data science, robotics, eHealth/mHealth) can be applied in clinical neuroscience (e.g., neurology, neurosurgery, neuroradiology) to prevent, diagnose, and treat neurological disorders.
 The journal also aims to serve patients, caregivers, and others challenged by neurological disorders by supporting deeply translational medicine, stimulating connections from byte to bedside.

 "Neurotechnology can ameliorate or even eliminate some of the impairments that come with neurological disorders, by helping the patients to regain lost functions and participate in society, while reducing the cost of healthcare." - Prof. Dr. Pieter Roelfsema, Director of the Netherlands Institute for Neuroscience